Learn more about BrainStore's mindset

 We strive for simplicity and scalability.
 This allows us to focus on people and content.
 We try not to repeat ourselves and respect the D.R.Y principles (don't repeat yourself).

-Fast processing and full transparency.
+Fast processing and complete transparency.
 No politics.
 No games.
 We wholeheartedly share insights, know-how, and findings.
-We ask questions, also the unpleasant ones.
+We ask questions, also unpleasant ones.